 AnaxandridasἈναξανδρίδαςmAncient Greek, History Aeolic and Doric Greek form of Anaxandrides, because it contains ίδας (idas), which is the Aeolic and Doric Greek form of the patronymic suffix ἴδης (ides).... [more]

-AnaxandrosἈνάξανδροςmAncient Greek Means "master of a man", derived from Greek αναξ (anax) "master, lord, chief" combined with Greek ανδρος (andros) "of a man".
-The latter element is the genitive of Greek ανηρ (aner) "man".
+AnaxandrosἈνάξανδροςmAncient Greek Means "master of a man", derived from Greek αναξ (anax) meaning "master, lord, chief" and ανδρος (andros) meaning "of a man" (genitive of ανηρ (aner) "man").

-AnaxanorἈναξάνωρmAncient Greek Derived from the Greek noun ἄναξ (anax) meaning "master, lord, chief" combined with the Greek noun ἀνήρ (aner) meaning "man".... [more]
+AnaxanorἈναξάνωρmAncient Greek Derived from Greek ἄναξ (anax) meaning "master, lord, chief" and ἀνήρ (aner) meaning "man".... [more]

 AnaxenorἈναξήνωρmAncient Greek Variant of Anaxanor.
 This name was borne by a Greek citharode from Magnesia on the Maeander, who was a favourite of the Roman politician Mark Antony (1st century BC).